State of the Great Lakes 2025

 Have levels of toxic chemicals declined in the environment?

 Generally, yes.
-Many chemicals, such as PCBs and mercury, have declined significantly in the Great Lakes but concentrations of some toxic chemicals still pose threats to human health and the environment.
+Many chemicals, such as PCBs and mercury, have declined significantly in the Great Lakes over the long term, however rates of decline have slowed in more recent years.
+Concentrations of some toxic chemicals still pose threats to human health and the environment.

 See the Toxic Chemicals assessment